 Herbs that heal

 The Aci-Balance nutritional supplement can help put out the fire inside if you experience excess stomach acid.
 The Liver Balance formula helps maintain liver health and keep digestion and bile production balanced.
-Organic Premium Amla Berry is especially balancing for Pitta.
+Premium Amla Berry is especially balancing for Pitta.
 It helps replenish vital nutrients that are depleted by excess heat, stress and overwork.